 Aside from preserving protein, glycine has also been shown to protect collagen, thus protecting joints and fighting off arthritis.
 It’s also good for the brain, promoting memory retention and cognitive function.

 There are as many bone broth recipes as there are ways to make fudge brownies.
-We can write an entire e-book on making bone broth and listing the countless recipes.
+We can write an entire e-book on how to make bone broth and listing the countless recipes.
 Rather, we included the basic bone broth recipe, which you can customize to your liking.

 What You Need: